 The expectation at Sedbergh Primary School is that the majority of pupils will move through the programmes of study at broadly the same pace.
 However, decisions about when to progress should always be based on the security of pupils’ understanding and their readiness to progress to the next stage.
 Pupils who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems before any acceleration through new content.
 Those who are not sufficiently fluent with earlier material should consolidate their understanding, including through additional practice, before moving on.

-We believe that ability within mathematics is not fixed and through quality first class teaching and intelligent practice, all children that learn together as a whole group, and, when possible, are provided with immediate intervention with Teaching Assistants, have the potential to go deeper and broaden their understanding of mathematical concepts.
+At Sedbergh Primary School, we believe that ability within mathematics is not necessarily fixed and through quality first class teaching and a positive, growth mindset, all children that learn together as a whole group, and, when possible, are provided with immediate intervention with Teaching Assistants, have the potential to go deeper and broaden their understanding of mathematical concepts.
 As part of mathematical mastery, children have opportunities to build competency by adopting the concrete-pictorial-abstract approach, with various manipulatives to facilitate learning.

 At Sedbergh Primary School, we teach mathematics every morning from EYFS to Year 6.